 What is a 7/1 ARM?

-Margin.
-The margin, established at the time of the loan approval, remains fixed for the entire loan.
+- Margins: The margin, established at the time of the loan approval, remains fixed for the entire loan.
 For example, a margin could be set at 3 percent, meaning the interest rate charged could be as much as 3 percent higher than the index.

-Caps.
-ARMs usually have a lifetime cap that establishes a maximum interest rate and a periodic cap that sets a limit to the amount the interest rate can change in any one adjustment period.
+- Caps: ARMs usually have a lifetime cap that establishes a maximum interest rate and a periodic cap that sets a limit to the amount the interest rate can change in any one adjustment period.

-For example, say a borrower pays an interest rate of 4 percent during the first seven years of a 7/1 ARM.
+A borrower pays an interest rate of 4 percent during the first seven years of a 7/1 ARM.
 After seven years, if the index is 6 percent and the margin is 3 percent, the interest rate becomes 9 percent.
 However, if the loan has a lifetime cap of 4 percentage points, then the maximum interest rate would be 8 percent.